Dr Marc Scully: Project Manager

-In the Immigration and Indigenism in popular historical discourse project, I examine the discursive construction of English and British national identities through the prism of diaspora.
-I am particularly interested in how a collective past is imagined in contemporary society and, from a social psychological perspective, how the personal and familial narratives that individuals have of their own past are situated within a wider sense of a shared history.
-The project also examines how contemporary identities are constructed on a collective basis through the memorialisation of the nation, on both an official and an unofficial basis.
+I am a Research Associate on the Immigration and Indigenism in popular historical discourse project, within the Impact of Diasporas on the Making of Britain research programme.
 This project works alongside those being conducted by other members of the Impact of Diasporas team, in considering how historical discourses of migration in the more distant past may shape contemporary identities.
 More information and updates on the progress of the project may be found on the relevant page.

 Background, previous work and other research interests:

 I am a social psychologist in the discursive tradition .
 I graduated from University College Cork with a BA in Applied Psychology in 2003, before going on to complete a MSc in Applied Social Psychology at the University of Bath in 2004, a Higher Diploma in Social Policy at UCC in 2006, and finally a PhD with the Open University in 2010, under the supervision of Drs.
 Gail Lewis and Jovan Byford.